wa2ab1/Whack-a-Soup/README.md

 Wack-a-soup is a real wack-a-mole game where you get to beat up miniature soups as they pop up.
 It features a 30 second timer and score counter.

+but why Wack a Soup?
+Have you ever looked at soup and went "That looks so cute I totally want to smash it"?
+Well now you can!
+Designed to take out your frustrations at him through Wack a mole!
 features:
 - 5 independantly moving moles
 - game start button